grimmlab/HorticulturalSalesPredictions/readme.md

    (e.g.: python3 RunXGBOptim.py SoldTulips 0.8)
     ```
    The datasets we provide are based on the target variables *SoldTulips* for *OwnDoc* as well as *PotTotal* and *CutFlowers* for *CashierData*.

+   For an initial test, `python3 RunESOptim.py SoldTulips 0.8` is a good choice due to its short runtime.

-8. You should see outputs regarding the current progress and best values on your Terminal.
+   You should see outputs regarding the current progress and best values on your Terminal.
 9. Once all optimization runs are finished, you can find a file with all results in `OptimResults`

 You can also quit a running program with `Ctrl+C`.
 Already finished optimizations will be saved.

 ## Remarks
-- The optimization files are named according to important information like the algorithm, target variable, used datasets, featuresets, imputation methods, split percentage and seasonal period
+- The optimization file names provide important information like the algorithm, target variable, used datasets, featuresets, imputation methods, split percentage and seasonal period
 - The framework is parametrized by the config file `Configs/dataset_specific_config.ini`.
 There is a `General` section where we specify the *base_dir*, which is currently the same as the repository itself.
 If you want to move the data and storage of optimization results, you need to adjust the path there.
+Be careful with mounting the volume in your Docker container then.
 Furthermore, there is a section for each target variable.
 Feel free to add a new section, if you want to use the framework for another dataset or change the settings for feature engineering.
 - Furthermore, if you want to use it for another dataset, you may want to adapt the function `get_ready_train_test_lst()` in `training/TrainHelper.py`.
 - Hyperparameter ranges and random sample shares have to be adjusted in the Run script of the specific algorithm.